IAB-IITJ/DecordFace/README.md

 ### Evaluation Metrics

-The functions for calculating the evaluation metrics, provided one already have calculated the $TPR@FPR$ values and average cosine similarity scores on the FACET benchmark dataset, are included in the `evaluation_metric/eval_metric.py`.
+The functions for calculating the evaluation metrics, provided one already have calculated the $TPR@FPR$ values and average cosine similarity scores on the DecordFace benchmark dataset, are included in the `evaluation_metric/eval_metric.py`.
 It makes available 2 functions:
 - `get_mVCE`: Returns the model name and corresponding mVCE and RmVCE score.
 - `get_mCEI`: Returns the model name and corresponding mCEI score.